Call/Text (407) 862-1825

 When you speak with your insurance adjuster, you’ll likely need a police report to determine who was at fault.
 Your adjuster will make their own assessments of the damages owed and what your insurance policy covers.
 For a lucky few, this may be enough to cover their losses after an accident.

-If there is a dispute over the fault of the accident, you’ll also need eye-witness statements to help your case.
+If people can’t agree on who caused the accident, eyewitness statements can help your case.
 You may need to retain an accident reconstruction specialist or hire someone to download the Event Data Recorder (EDR.)
 You may need to be prepared to spend thousands of dollars on experts.

-If no one was injured in your car accident, the only damages you need to assess are those to your car or any other property.
-While medical costs can skyrocket faster than most other costs, that doesn’t mean you should overlook property damage costs.
+If your car accident didn’t cause any injuries, you only need to assess the damages to your car or other properties.
+While medical expenses can skyrocket faster than most other costs, that doesn’t mean you should overlook property damage costs.

 If your car accident causes significant damage to another vehicle, your standard property damage liability policy might not be enough.

 The more damage done during an accident, the longer it may take for insurance companies to assess the claim and pay.
 And the longer you go without your vehicle, the more lost income you’re facing.
-You also may have to figure out how to get a rental vehicle.
+Additionally, you’ll need to decide whether to secure a rental vehicle for use during your vehicle’s repair period.

-A car accident with no injuries certainly makes things easier when it comes to settling a claim, but there are still things the average person might not think about.
+A car accident with no injuries can simplify settling a claim.
+However, there are still things that might not occur to most people.
 A good car accident attorney knows to leave no stone unturned before settling.

 Two people on their phones assessing damage from a car accident.